ICroijmans/WineImagery/README.md

 This repository so far contains files associated with the wine imagery project.
 It contains:
-- A copy of the Achems poster
+- A copy of the Achems 2019 poster:
-- A copy of the Achems Abstract: https://github.com/ICroijmans/WineImagery/blob/master/AChems2019%20abstract%20Croijmans%20et%20al.pdf
+- A copy of the Achems 2019 Abstract: https://github.com/ICroijmans/WineImagery/blob/master/AChems2019%20abstract%20Croijmans%20et%20al.pdf
 - You can find the validation paper for the VWIQ including the questionnaire here:
 Croijmans, I., Speed, L. J., Arshamian, A., & Majid, A. (2019).
 Measuring Multisensory Imagery of Wine: the Vividness of Wine Imagery Questionnaire.
 Multisensory Research, 1(aop), 1-17. https://brill.com/abstract/journals/msr/aop/article-10.1163-22134808-20191340.xml

-In case of questions, e-mail i.m.croijmans@uu.nl
+- You can find previous work on the language of wine and coffee experts, as well as an explanation of the Wine Knowledge Test here:
+Croijmans, I., & Majid, A. (2016).
+Not all flavor expertise is equal: The language of wine and coffee experts.
+PLoS One, 11(6), e0155845. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0155845

+Should you have any other questions, please contact Ilja Croijmans, i.m.croijmans@uu.nl